Home Warranty Coverage Limits Explained: Caps, Maximums & What Happens When Exceeded

 Pincher's Pro Tip

-Before signing any home warranty, request the full contract — not just the marketing brochure — and look specifically for: per-item caps, per-system caps, aggregate limits, and any sub-limits by category.
+Before signing any home warranty, request the full contract, not just the marketing brochure, and look specifically for: per-item caps, per-system caps, aggregate limits, and any sub-limits by category.
 This 10-minute review can save you thousands.
+Our breakdown of home warranty exclusions covers the other half of the fine print you need to read.

 Frequently Asked Questions